Skip to main content

 Use wait steps to:

-• Ensure you have filled out the correct custom fields before generating the next task (that task might be an auto-email or a step that has conditional logic based on the custom fields)
+• Ensure custom fields are filled out before generating the next task (email task or conditional logic that rely on those fields)

-• To ensure that all the steps are carried out in order
+• To ensure that all the steps are carried out in a specific order

 Deactivate this setting on steps to: